ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 | order by timestamp desc
 ```

-The subscription and api filters are similar to the one in the query of the Api parameter.
+The subscription and api filters are like the one in the query of the Api parameter.

 The Success parameter was not multiselect, so `let successFilter = '{Success}';` will be empty if nothing is selected, `true` if yes is selected and `false` if no is selected.
 With the filter `| where isempty(successFilter) or success == tobool(successFilter)` we either show all request or the requests that were (un)successful.